Corinfar, 10 mg 100 pcs

 Treatment

-Hemodialysis is ineffective due to the high degree of binding to plasma proteins and relatively small volume of distribution.
+Hemodialysis is ineffective due to the high degree of binding to plasma proteins and the relatively small volume of distribution.
 Plasmapheresis is possible.

 ---|---|